intgr/awesome-grassroots-standards/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

+## Inclusion criteria

+The goal is to highlight specifications that are:

+- **Widely applicable:** not just useful in a narrow technological domain (e.g. one programming language).
+- **Grassroots:** Published by individuals or small organizations.
+- **Already in use:** Multiple pieces of software support the specification.

+(Feel free to suggest changes to the criteria itself).

 ## PRs

 ALWAYS create a new branch with your proposed changes.
 Thank you!

 ## Adding an new Item

 - Try to fit your item into an existing sections.
-[Open a suggestion](https://github.com/YOUR_GITHUB_USER/YOUR_REPO/issues/new) to start as discussion about any new sections.
+[Open a suggestion](https://github.com/intgr/awesome-grassroots-standards/issues/new) to start as discussion about any new sections.
 - Add a new item to the bottom of the list in a section.
 - If a duplicate item exists, discuss why the new item should replace it.
 - Check your spelling & grammar.